Experienced Legal Advocacy For Victims Of Dangerous And Defective Products

 Get Started With A Free Consultation

-From our office in St. Charles, Theriault Booth Attorneys at Law serves injury victims throughout Illinois.
-To take advantage of a free initial consultation, you can contact us online or call 630-912-5622.
+From our office in St. Charles, Theriault Booth serves injury victims throughout Illinois.
+To take advantage of a free initial consultation, you can contact us online or call 630-526-4242.